vesalukkarila/school-project-comp.cs.300/README.md

 ## Project description
 This project, Railroads, was assignment for the COMP.CS.300 Data Structures and Algorithms course.
 Its primary aim is to provide hands-on practice with algorithms and data structures, particularly focusing on creating efficient implementations.
 The project simulates a railway system where users can input data about stations, train departures, and regions (such as municipalities or states) surrounding each station.

+Use instructions for application can be found at the end of assignment.pdf

 ## Usage

 ### Run locally